 Can others pay on my student account?

 Yes, you can authorize others to have access and pay on your student account.
-Just go to the D.U.C.K.
-(Digital Unified Campus Kiosk) and your student account click on HOW MUCH DO I OWE?
-Click on Authorized user and follow the instructions.
+Go to the D.U.C.K.
+(Digital Unified Campus Kiosk) on your student account click on HOW MUCH DO I OWE? then click on Authorized user and follow the instructions.
 Please note, some web browsers may not be compatible with Clayton State University online systems, which may affect online payments.

 When is the fee deadline?